PEOs vary from one another but most offer a long list of services. Some of these services can be carved out and some cannot.

 PEOs need to make sure your employee’s local, state, and federal withholdings are properly deducted and disbursed to the appropriate tax-collecting parties.

 Record keeping is an important function provided where the PEOs abide by federal and statutory regulations.

 Records kept include deductions, vacation, holiday, sick pay, salary history, etc.

-Many PEOs will supply some information directly to your employees through a self-service web based portal.
-This information accessed will frequently be in the form of pay history and check copies.
+Many PEOs will supply some information directly to your employees through a self-service web-based portal.
+This information accessed will frequently be in the form of payment history and check copies.